enze-chen/mi-book-2021/_sources/intro.md

 The `Day XX` pages will have a more detailed summary of all of the pages/activities for that day, which can be expanded by clicking the down chevron (⌄).
 You can also navigate between adjacent pages using the navigation buttons at the bottom of each page.

-Most of the curriculum will be accessible to everyone (the interactive exercises can be completed using Google Colaboratory instead of JupyterHub), although a few special features will require a UC Berkeley login (mostly to avoid spam).
+Most of the curriculum will be accessible to everyone (the interactive exercises can be completed using Google Colaboratory instead of JupyterHub), although a few special features will require a UC Berkeley login (to avoid spam and protect IP).
 If you want to view the source code of this textbook, you can hover over [Octocat](https://github.com/octocat) in the top-right corner and click {guilabel}`repository` or [click here](https://github.com/enze-chen/mi-book).